crfroehlich/ts-tools/docs/readme.md

 import { Readme } from './src/readme/readme';
 const content = `
 # Test Readme
-This is a demonstration readme for the ns8/protect-js-tools readme tool.
+This is a demonstration readme for the ts-tools readme tool.
 ## Contributing
 Please submit a pull request.
 `;